aliuosio/MagentoAutoPatch/README.md

 #### Support
-If you encounter any problems or bugs, please create an issue on [GitHub](https://github.com/aliuosio/mage2.docker/issues).
+If you encounter any problems or bugs, please create an issue on [GitHub](https://github.com/aliuosio/MagentoAutoPatch/issues).

 #### Contribute
 Please Contribute by creating a fork of this repository.
 Follow the instructions here: https://help.github.com/articles/fork-a-repo/

+If i know you and yours skills i will add you as user to the repo. please create branches with your changes then to merge

 #### License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://openng.de/source.org/licenses/MIT)